b08x/b08x/README.md

 As I put it for the sake of brevity;

 These repositories are things I'm either practicing or testing.
-I don't focus so much on whole projects as much as I do refining or testing various methods and design patterns.
+I don't focus so much on whole projects as much as I do refining or testing programming methods and design patterns.

 _Using a Language Model as a tool to better define my intentions:_